 Composing a Shell Command¶

-It is not recommended to run a Spark application as a Bash command under the Shell command options because automatic changes such as increase in the Application Master memory based on the driver memory and debug options’ availability do not happen.
+Qubole does not recommended running a Spark application as a Bash command under the Shell command options as automatic changes, such as increase in the Application Coordinator memory based on the driver memory and debug options’ availability, do not happen.
 Such automatic changes occur when you run a Spark application through the Command Line option.